First published in WritersWeekly.com. October 24, 2012. Updated September 24, 2018.

 You need an editor—of that much you are certain.
 But how can you avoid falling prey to incompetent, untrained, or inexperienced pretenders who may insert more errors than they correct?
 (Yes, it happens alarmingly often.)
 And how can you avoid falling prey to the scammers?

-How to find the best editor for your book
+How to find the best book editor for your nonfiction or fiction manuscript

 Though the work may look easy enough—I mean, how hard can it be, just pushing around someone else’s words?—editing requires a specific skill set, and not all editors are proofreaders.
 Being a good writer doesn’t make someone a good editor, nor does being a good grammarian.
 Some universities offer credit and noncredit courses in copyediting, but a certificate is a lot easier to come by than true editing expertise—especially with fiction.
 And a certificate does not make one a “credentialed” editor or proofreader.
 Also, English teachers are not editors; few of them are either trained or experienced in the rules of editing (e.g., Chicago Manual of Style or Associated Press Stylebook).
 The best editors have had experience working with professional writers through mainstream publishing companies where standards are high, and they know what ingredients make for a good story.
 They understand point of view, pacing, narrative arc, and a whole lot of things that the average English teacher or news reporter may not.